Andy-set-studio/companies-that-work-with-ice/src/index.md

 title: 'Companies that work with ICE'
 ---

-This is an open source list, that [you can contribute to, here](https://github.com/hankchizljaw/companies-that-work-with-ice).
+This is an open source list that [you can contribute to, here](https://github.com/hankchizljaw/companies-that-work-with-ice).

 You can read more details about these contracts on [Vox Recode](https://www.vox.com/recode/2019/7/30/20728147/tech-company-ice-contracts-foia-microsoft-palantir-concur-dell).